Live News Articles Safety Guide Register Now ▶

 Are HTX Primelist tokens subject to lockup periods after listing?

 Yes.
 Most Primelist tokens vest partially at TGE (token generation event) with the remainder unlocking linearly over 3 to 12 months.
 The exact TGE unlock percentage varies by project and is disclosed in each event's terms before the subscription window opens.
+Verify the vesting schedule for each specific event before committing funds.

 Can users from all countries participate in HTX Primelist?